- Volcanoes in Luzon

 These days, Mt.
 Pinatubo is now one of the best mountains to hike in the Philippines.
 Most of the available tours offer a guided Mt.
 Pinatubo hike that starts at a trail near Botolan Zambales and ends at the crater where the Pinatubo Lake awaits.
 The beautiful aquamarine-colored lake in the crater of Mt.
 Pinatubo is one of the reasons why it’s one of the Philippine volcanoes worth seeing.
 Aside from hiking and off-road driving, a regular Mount Pinatubo tour from Angeles City also includes transport transfers from hotels in the city of Angeles.

 Taal Volcano is a complex volcano system, with the main volcano standing at around 1,020 feet.
 Volcano Island is the most identified feature of Taal, but it's only part of the volcano system, which has 47 craters and 4 maars.
 Maars are volcanic craters formed by an eruption that forced groundwater to interact with magma.

 - Book Tagaytay hotels with a stunning view of Taal Volcano

 Taal Volcano used to be the most trekked volcano in the Philippines due to its relatively easy trail and proximity to the capital, Manila.
-However, trekking activities are no longer allowed due to the recent eruptions in 2020 so it's best to join a Tagaytay tour instead to see it up close.
+However, trekking activities are no longer allowed due to the recent eruptions in 2020 so it's best to join a Tagaytay tour or book a stay in one of the Tagaytay hotels instead to see it up close.
 Today, Taal is considered to be the most active volcano in the Philippines.
 However, you can still safely experience Taal, and it is still worth admiring, even from a distance.